James Shea

 James William Shea (born 16 June 1991) is an English professional footballer who plays as a goalkeeper for club Luton Town.

-Career
+Having started his career in the Arsenal youth system, he played for Needham Market, Harrow Borough and AFC Wimbledon before joining Luton Town in 2017.
+He is currently the longest serving player at the club.

+Club career

 Arsenal

-Born in Islington, Greater London, Shea joined Arsenal's youth team in August 2007.
+Born in Islington, Greater London, Shea joined the Arsenal academy in August 2007.
 In 2009, he won both the Premier Academy League and FA Youth Cup.

 Shea joined League One club Southampton on a month-long loan in February 2011 to act as cover for the injured Bartosz Białkowski.
 However, he was recalled after eight days by Arsenal without making an appearance.

 Shea was sent out on loan to League Two club Dagenham & Redbridge for the 2011–12 season.
 He made his debut as a substitute for Chris Lewington in the match against Macclesfield Town at Moss Rose.
 Despite getting a yellow card for wasting time, he helped his team to win their first league match of the season by scoreline of 1–0.

 He was recalled from his loan by Arsenal on 5 December 2011.
-On 18 September 2012, he was on the bench because of injuries to Wojciech Szczęsny and Łukasz Fabiański for a UEFA Champions League match against Montpellier HSC.
+On 18 September 2012, he was named on the bench for a UEFA Champions League match against Montpellier HSC due to injuries to Wojciech Szczęsny and Łukasz Fabiański.
 On 30 June 2013, he was released along with nine other young players at Arsenal.

 Non-League

-After a short spell with Needham Market of Division One North, in October 2013 Shea signed for Isthmian League Premier Division club Harrow Borough, where he played 36 matches, with 32 of these in the league.
+After a short spell with Isthmian League Division One North club Needham Market, in October 2013 Shea signed for Premier Division club Harrow Borough, where he played 36 matches in all competitions, with 32 of these in the league.

 AFC Wimbledon

 Shea joined League Two club AFC Wimbledon on a free transfer on 4 July 2014.

-Shea was Wimbledon's regular goalkeeper during the 2014–15 season and at the start of the 2015–16 season, but was replaced by loan signings when he was injured, and was not able to regain his place.
-He was on the substitutes' bench for all of the matches of the League Two play-offs of 2016 where Wimbledon reached the final and eventually won 2–0 against Plymouth Argyle at Wembley Stadium thus securing the club's promotion to League One.
+Shea was Wimbledon's regular goalkeeper during the 2014–15 season and at the start of the 2015–16 season, but was replaced by loan signings Kelle Roos and Ben Wilson whilst injured, and was not able to regain his place.
+He was on the substitutes' bench for all three 2016 League Two play-off matches, including a 2–0 win against Plymouth Argyle at Wembley Stadium to achieve promotion to League One.